gwexploratoryaudits/brla_explore/README.md

 `BRAVOTable = StoppingPercentilesMany(nBRAVO,StopSchedBRAVO,percentiles);`

-to obtain our estimates of the percentile columns of the first five rows of Table 1 of the *BRAVO* paper. `ExpectedBallotsCorrectBRAVO` from the previous computation of `BSquare Risks` and `ASNmany(margins,[0.1])` will give you the other columns in the Table.
+to obtain our estimates of the percentile columns of the first five rows of Table 1 of the *BRAVO* paper. `ExpectedBallotsCorrectBRAVO` from the previous computation of `B2Risks` and `ASNmany(margins,[0.1])` will give you the other columns in the Table.

 To obtain a similar five rows for the *BRAVOLike* audit, try: